 You are entitled to a copy of the information that RQIA holds about you and a description of the purposes for which RQIA uses your information.

-There are legal reasons ('exemptions') under the Act that mean we may withold information.
-You can view the act, and exemptions, in full at:
+There are legal reasons ('exemptions') under the Act that mean we may on occasion withhold some or all of the information.
+You can view the act, and exemptions in summary at:

 We will tell you if any information has been taken out of the copy provided to you, and give you an explanation of the exemption(s) used.